Kaesler Wines – estate grown premium wines from ancient, dry grown Barossa Valley vineyards

 “And I worked in a bottle shop as a kid, packing shelves as a Saturday job,… but I was probably more interested in labels than the wine in it.”

 He then went off to study winemaking at Roseworthy supported by his parents who saw education as a privilege and a gift.
 He studied alongside some of the well-known names in the industry; Steve Pannell, Peter Gago, Jimmy Wilcox, Ed Thomplinson, Virginia Willcock, Nick Haselgrove, David Babich and Clive Otto.

 After graduating in 1990 followed four years at Tyrrell’s as an assistant winemaker.
 As Reid explains, it was more of an apprenticeship and then he got the bug to go overseas.

 He left Australia and worked for the Lurton family based France working as a flying winemaker.
-At the time, the Lurton family wasere setting up wine projects around the world in regions that had a long history of making good wine. but more recently had lost their way.
+At the time, the Lurton family was setting up wine projects around the world in regions that had a long history of making good wine.

 The Lurton family’s business model focused on employing Australian winemakers to make the fruit they bought into a wine that was appealing and interesting for the UK supermarkets.
 Reid describes it as “hard, very manual and physical work.
 They were difficult conditions.
 You had to get out there and couldn’t just sit and direct traffic” which has added to his skills set today.
 During his five years as a flying winemaker overseas, Reid worked in Bordeaux and Minervois in France as well as South Africa, Moldova and Spain on a number of large projects.